radicle-dev/radicle.xyz/_guides/seeder.md

 To seed is to give back.
 By seeding repositories on the Radicle network, you offer bandwidth, storage, and data availability to Radicle users.

-In this guide, we'll go through the various steps required to setup a Radicle *seed node* on a Linux system.
+In this guide, we'll go through the various steps required to set up a Radicle *seed node* on a Linux system.
 Seeding only requires an internet connection, a public, static IP address, and modest hardware.